QBZ-191

-The QBZ-191 Automatic Rifle (191式自动步枪 (Yāo jiǔ yāo Shì Zìdòng Bùqiāng)) is a Chinese assault rifle chambered for the 5.8×42mm intermediate cartridge, designed and manufactured by Chongqing Jianshe as a new-generation service rifle for the People's Liberation Army (PLA) and People's Armed Police (PAP).
+The QBZ-191 (191式自动步枪 (Yāo jiǔ yāo Shì Zìdòng Bùqiāng)) (Note: The rifle's designation "QBZ" stands for "'light weapon' (qing wuqi; 轻武器)—'rifle' (buqiang; 步枪)—'automatic' (zidong; 自动)" in keeping with the coding standards of the Chinese defense industry.) is a Chinese assault rifle chambered for the 5.8×42mm intermediate cartridge, designed and manufactured by Chongqing Jianshe.

 History

 The Chinese military initiated the development of conventional-layout service rifles in 2014, with multiple manufacturers involved in the development and bidding process.
 Various prototypes of the new weapon platform were leaked online in 2016 and 2017.

 The QBZ-191 rifle was designed by Norinco's 208 Research Institute, which also designed the QBZ-95 rifle.

-According to the director of the 208 Research Institute, QBZ-191 is a component of the new "Integrated Soldier Combat System" (单兵综合作战系统), which aims to overhaul the PLA's infantry equipment.
+According to the director of the 208 Research Institute, QBZ-191 is the new-generation service rifle for the People's Liberation Army (PLA) and People's Armed Police (PAP) and also, a component of the new "Integrated Soldier Combat System" (单兵综合作战系统), which aims to overhaul the PLA's infantry equipment.

 The QBZ-191 was formally revealed at the 70th Anniversary National Day military parade on 1 October 2019, carried by personnel of the PLA Ground Force and People's Armed Police.

-Adoption

-It was reported since 2021 that the QBZ-191 would eventually replace the QBZ-95 and QBZ-03 in PLA service.
+In 2021, Janes Information Services reported that QBZ-191 was set to replace the QBZ-95 and QBZ-03 in PLA service.

-Since August 2023, Chinese special forces units use the QBZ-192 with armored infantry units following suit.
+The QBZ-191 is designated as part of the Type 20 (20式 (20 Shì)) weapon family by the People's Liberation Army.

 During the "Laos-China Friendship Shield-2024" military exercises in July 2024, Chinese troops presented the QBZ-191 to their Laotian counterparts.
+The Royal Thai Army reportedly took interest in purchasing an export variant in 2025.

 Design

-The QBZ-191 features several improvements, aiming to resolve the unsatisfactory issues, such as ergonomics, of the Type 95 platform.

 Compared to the bullpup QBZ-95, the QBZ-191 uses a conventional configuration similar to the QBZ-03, with greatly improved ergonomics, ambidextrous usability, and better reliability across different environments.

-Sights

-The QBZ-191 rifle features a full-length Picatinny rail on the top and comes standard with new 3× daylight prismatic optics called QMK152 and QMK-171A, while a thermal sight is also available.

-The QBU-191 DMR variant is equipped with a new 3–8.6× riflescope called QMK-191 or the IR5118 digital night vision/thermal scope.

-The rifle is also equipped with backup iron sights that can be folded down when not in use.

-Operation

-The QBZ-191 platform features a short-stroke piston gas-operation design with rotating bolt.

-The rotating bolt has four locking lugs and a helical cam-in locking mechanism.
-A three-position gas regulator is located at the gas block attached to the handguard via dovetails.

-The fire control group is a self-contained modular unit, with a fire selector in the order of safe, full auto, and semi-automatic firing.

-The standard QBZ-191 has a full-auto rate of fire at 750 rounds per minute.
+The platform features various barrel lengths and handguard configurations.
+A shorter carbine version was carried by vehicle crews during the 2019 parade.
+The rifle has been designed into three variants: a standard rifle version with a 14.5 in barrel, a carbine version with a 10.5 in barrel called QBZ-192, and a long-barreled DMR version called the QBU-191.